brock-r/BR-Portfolio/README.md

 # Data/Computer Science Portfolio
-My Computer / Data Science Portfolio as a university-level Computer Science student.
+A brief summary of Computer / Data Science Portfolio as a university-level Computer Science student.
+Each project has its own repository with more in-depth descriptions.

 ## Table of Contents